heysaeid/algorithms-python/ciphers/README.md

 # Hill Cipher
 The Hill Cipher algorithm is a polygraphic substitution cipher based on linear algebra.
 It was invented by Lester S. Hill in 1929.
 In this cipher, a plaintext message is broken down into blocks of n letters and then encrypted using an n x n matrix.
 The resulting ciphertext blocks are then concatenated to form the final encrypted message.

+The time complexity of the Hill Cipher algorithm depends on the size of the plaintext and the key matrix.
+In the provided Python example, the encryption and decryption functions operate on blocks of n letters, where n is the size of the key matrix (i.e., n x n).
+Therefore, the time complexity of both encryption and decryption functions is O(len(message) * n^3), where len(message) is the length of the plaintext and n is the size of the key matrix.